Network Rail needed load-bearing embankments for its new bridge carrying Windsor Road over the intercity rail line in Cardiff.

 Now it’s a busy mixed-use inner city zone, with residential, retail and leisure areas clustered on either side of the railway line.
 The delivery of huge volumes of conventional embanking materials would snarl up the area for weeks on end.

 Network Rail and its contractors, Kier, need to keep disruption to a minimum.
 So, working with Jablite’s civil engineering team, they came up with a solution that was as innovative as it was elegant.
-They opted to make maximum use of Fillmaster’s extremely high strength-to-weight ratio – and build two new embankments entirely out of expanded polystyrene.
+They opted to make maximum use of Jablite Geofoam’s extremely high strength-to-weight ratio – and build two new embankments entirely out of expanded polystyrene.

-Constructed out of 7200 m3 of Fillmaster blocks, these embankments support the full weight of the carriageway and all of the traffic using it – no concrete piles or other supports feature in the construction.
-Three grades of Fillmaster were used: FM200 for the lower layers, then FM250 and FM350 grade at the very top.
+Constructed out of 7200 m3 of Geofoam blocks, these embankments support the full weight of the carriageway and all of the traffic using it – no concrete piles or other supports feature in the construction.
+Three grades of Geofoam were used: FM200 for the lower layers, then FM250 and FM350 grade at the very top.
 Traffic loading is greatest at the surface – so the strongest grades are needed here.
 Lower down, where the loads are spread across a greater area, less strong material can be used, thus providing cost savings.

-The Fillmaster structure was wrapped in a waterproof membrane to provide protection from any possibility of fuel spills in the future.
+The Geofoam structure was wrapped in a waterproof membrane to provide protection from any possibility of fuel spills in the future.
 The carriageway was set in place on top, then the sides of the embankments were covered in soil and seeded.